IuliaCipleu-Endava/Notes-Creator-For-Teams-Recordings/README.md

 # Notes_Creator_For_Teams_Recordings

-> **Note:** This project is configured to run as part of a Power Automate flow for automated meeting note generation and processing.
+> **Note:** This project is designed to run as part of a Power Automate flow for automated meeting note generation and processing.

-Generates structured meeting notes from Microsoft Teams auto-generated transcripts (.docx or .vtt).
+Generates structured meeting notes from Microsoft Teams auto-generated transcripts (`.docx` or `.vtt`).

 ## Features